 Our Programme of Study for PSHE education aims to develop skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).

 PSHE education must be relevant and tailored to pupils’ unique needs.
 It is virtually impossible to create a single curriculum for PSHE education, especially in such a diverse country where the needs and personal circumstances of pupils vary so widely.
-We expect schools to adapt and edit our Programme of Study to meet both the universal and unique needs of their pupils.
-It is also important to bear in mind that it is a programme of study and not a scheme of work.
+We expect schools to adapt and edit our Programme of Study to meet both universal needs and the unique needs of their pupils.
+It is also important to bear in mind that it is a programme of study and not a scheme of work (for year by year detail, see our planning toolkits for primary and secondary PSHE education).

-Schools will need to draw on the Programme of Study, taking into account their local data, the curricula for other subjects - such as RE, Citizenship and Science - and the time available, to design schemes of work tailored to their own pupils’ needs.
+Schools should draw on the Programme of Study, taking into account their local data, the curricula for other subjects - such as RE, Citizenship and Science - and the time available, to design schemes of work tailored to their own pupils’ needs.

 How many hours of PSHE should be taught per week?

-We believe that PSHE education should be taught in discrete lessons which then link across to other subjects.
-Discrete lessons are needed because, while many subjects contribute to pupils’ personal and social development just as all subjects contribute to pupils’ literacy, but there are a number of fundamental problems with attempting to integrate PSHE into the curriculum at the expense of discrete lessons.
+PSHE education should be taught in discrete lessons which then link across to, and can be enhanced by, other subjects.
+Discrete lessons are needed because, while many subjects contribute to pupils’ personal and social development –– just as all subjects contribute to pupils’ literacy – there are a number of fundamental problems with attempting to integrate PSHE into the curriculum at the expense of discrete lessons.

-It is virtually impossible to achieve continuity and progression from a cross-curricular approach and meaningful assessment can be very difficult.
+It is virtually impossible to achieve continuity, progression and meaningful assessment from a cross-curricular approach.
 PSHE learning objectives and outcomes can be lost as other subject objectives and outcomes become prioritised.

 Our Subject Specialist Nick Boddington notes: